Stephen Hendry: Legacy

-In 2022, O'Sullivan dismissed the suggestion that he is the greatest player and identified Hendry as the greatest due to his having dominated the sport in the 1990s.
-Hendry himself has identified O'Sullivan as the greatest player he has played against but considers he would triumph in a match if both players played at their peak.
 After O'Sullivan equalled Hendry's seven world titles in 2022, each player paid tribute to the other, with O'Sullivan saying: "[Hendry] used to play six hours a day and didn't miss a ball.
 There is no one dominating the sport like he did, like Tiger Woods did".
 Hendry said of O'Sullivan during the 2022 World Championship: "You cannot play better snooker than that.
 He is just supreme in all departments".
+More recently, Hendry said that he was content to admit that O'Sullivan was "the greatest ...
+He's taken the game, in terms of winning, of dominating opponents, scoring, to a level which is incredible."
+He also remarked that "it's not easy seeing the records go.
+You've dedicated your whole life to breaking someone else's records, and all of a sudden you see someone doing it to you.
+Steve Davis has handled that a lot better than I have.
+I still get pangs of jealousy".